tnmy44/gitlab-analytics/transform/snowflake-dbt/models/common_prep/prep.md

 1. If user only has PtP free score then use that score
 1. If user has multiple scores then:

    a.
-If Trial PTP Score is 4 or 5 stars then use Trial PtP
+If active Trial PTP Score is 4 or 5 stars then use Trial PtP

    b.
-If Free PtP Score is 5 stars then use Free Ptp
+If active Free PtP Score is 5 stars then use Free Ptp

    c.
-If Lead PtP Score is 5 stars then use Lead Ptp
+If active Lead PtP Score is 5 stars then use Lead Ptp

    d.
-If Free PtP Score is 4 stars then use Free Ptp
+If active Free PtP Score is 4 stars then use Free Ptp

    e.
-If Lead PtP Score is 4 stars then use Lead Ptp
+If active Lead PtP Score is 4 stars then use Lead Ptp

    f.
 Else use Trial, Free or Lead Score, in that order

-The scores of this model are then used in mart_marketing_contact and the marketing pump to later be synced with Marketo and SFDC.
+The resulting table is unique at the dim_marketing_contact_id and valid_from columns.
+The most recent scores for each user will have a NULL valid_to column

+A new row is added for each dim_marketing_contact_id whenever:
+- Their star rating changes
+- Their model source (Trial, Free, Lead) changes

 {% enddocs %}